oxyno-zeta/s3-proxy-interfaces/documentation/docs/interfaces/dashboard.md

   // Return:
   // Will return a boolean to know if upload feature is enabled. isUploadFeatureEnabled(path: string): boolean;
+  // isDownloadAllSelectedFeatureEnabled will allow to know if download all selected feature is enabled.
+  // Params:
+  // - path: actual ui path
+  // Return:
+  // Will return a boolean to know if download all selected feature is enabled. isDownloadAllSelectedFeatureEnabled(path: string): boolean;
   // GetCustomTheme will return a custom theme.
   // Return:
   // Should returns an object that will be taken by createTheme function.